ashander/ashander.github.io/content/notes/Neg_results.md

 The quotation above is from Loren Looger, who was a PhD student on the project.
-He's referrring to unreported instances where a designed protein didn't bind the target and concludes that the omission ``did not seem inappropriate.''
+He's referrring to unreported instances where a designed protein didn't bind the target and concludes that the omission "did not seem inappropriate."
 This brings up an important distinction, I think, between negative results and experimental or procedural problems.